microsoft/Microsoft365DSC/Modules/Office365DSC/DSCResources/MSFT_SPOStorageEntity/readme.md

       - Required: No
       - Description: Value to store

-    Scope
+    EntityScope
       - Required: No
       - Description: Scope of the storage entity either Tenant or site

     Description
       - Required: No
-      - Description: Desecription of the storage entity
+      - Description: Description of the storage entity

     Comment
       - Required: No